Trailer Brakes – Electric Vs Mechanical Trailer Brakes

 What are the Benefits Of Mechanical Trailer Brakes?

-The mechanical braking system also has several positives that make it an ideal system for the Australian user.
-The overrun system is simple and therefore not much can really go wrong, whereas your electrical system can often have wiring faults or connector issues which in turn means shortages or the complete replacement of parts.
+The mechanical braking system also has several positives that make it an ideal system for the Australian user, especially in fleet and hire.
+The overrun trailer system is simple, self managed and therefore not much can really go wrong, whereas your electrical system can often have wiring faults or connector issues which in turn means shortages or the complete replacement of parts.
 The Knott and Alko overrun systems also utilise handbrake breakaway cables for extra on road safety, the overrun dampener is also a fantastic feature because it ensures that your trips are completely smooth.

 mechanical trailer braking system